aldiandarwin/personal-blog/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+credit exclusive for <www.parsinta.com> who teach me a lot in coding skills , and template starter for better quality project 👏